Last updated: July 2020

 - check if any of your funds have an exit fee or any other restrictions before you leave them;

-- submit a request to roll-over your fund to another fund using the Rollover initiation request to transfer whole balance of superannuation benefits between funds;
+- login to your myGov account (under the Australian Taxation Office section > Super > Manage > Transfer super), or submit a request to roll-over your fund to another fund using the ATO’s Rollover form to initiate a request to transfer the whole balance of a superannuation account to another;

 - Review or set-up your investment strategy depending on your risk appetite, investment horizon and if you are still contributing or drawing a pension; and